ManticoreGamesInc/platform-documentation/src/api/world.md

 ### `FindObjectsByType`

 This example searches the hierarchy for all UI Containers and hides them when the player presses the 'U' key.
-Useful when capturing video!
+Useful when capturing video.
 For this to work, setup the script in a Client context.

 ```lua
 function OnBindingPressed(player, binding)